evanshortiss/node-cron-master/README.md

 cron-master provides a standardised way to manage your Node.js CronJobs created using the cron module.

-Typically in projects I've seen instances of _CronJob_ from the fantastic cron module scattered throughout the codebase meaning they are hard to find and not managed in a consistent manner. cron-master encourages the pattern of storing all jobs in a single location, and ensures they all follow the same pattern.
-It also adds events to your _CronJob_ instances so you can add generic hooks for logging, detecting errors and overlapping calls.
+Typically in projects we'll see instances of _CronJob_ from the fantastic cron module scattered throughout the codebase meaning they're hard to find and not managed in a consistent manner. cron-master encourages the pattern of storing all jobs in a single location, and ensures they all follow the same pattern.
+It also adds events to your _CronJob_ instances so you can add generic hooks for logging, detecting errors, and preventing overlapping calls that can cause unpredictable results.

 For example, if you have a job that runs every 5 minutes, did you remember to ensure that next time it runs the previous run has completed!? cron-master